danettvp/danett-pepito-new-enterprise-BMD2ID2/README.md

 - Logging form lacks strict validation (e.g. negative numbers allowed)
 - Minimal data visualisation (basic count only)
-- Optimised for iPhone 15/pro an
+- Optimised size for iPhone 15/pro
 - FAQ's page not included, dead link
 - Cannot view articles/tips, dead links
 - Bar on history page ('Today', 'Week', 'Month') is not functional

+---

+## Other Instructions

+To get to database,
+1. Click arrow next to 'Last Scan'
+2. Scroll to see 'Something not quite right?
+Log item manually'
+3. Then click 'Log item manually'